denis-berthier/Sudoku-classif/README.md

 Later, this also led other puzzle diggers to find puzzles in T&E(2) above the previous B7B threshold.<br><br>

 ### 1.2 General contents of this repository
+Each folder corresponds to a specific collection of puzzles.<br>
 Each folder has a "RESULTS.clp" file and a certain number of ".txt" files; all the latter have the same length (unless otherwise mentioned).
 The same file names are used consistently in all the folders. <br>
 All the files have Unix line endings.
 (You may have to change the line endings if you are using Windows.)<br>
 Note that some folders may have sub-folders, corresponding to sub-collections that will be further described wherever relevant.<br>

 #### File names common to all the folders
 Only the relevant files will be present in each folder.<br>
-Additional files may appear in some folders.<br>
+Besides the following ones, additional files may appear in some folders.<br>
 * the "RESULTS.clp" file contains the commands for repeating all the computations and the associated results;
 * the "puzzles.txt" file contains the puzzles in the collection dealt with in the folder; it is the common reference for all the other files in the folder;
 * the "nb-clues.txt" file contains the numbers of clues at the start;